lawrennd/old_talks/_ml/innovation-to-deployment.md

 \subsection{Lay Description}

+\slides{
-\slides{> It used to be true that computers only did what we programmed them to do, but today AI systems are learning from our data.
+> It used to be true that computers only did what we programmed them to do, but today AI systems are learning from our data.
 This introduces new problems in how these systems respond to their environment.
+>

-We need to better monitor how data is influencing decision making and take corrective action as required.
+>We need to better monitor how data is influencing decision making and take corrective action as required.
+>

-This fellowship addresses that challenge.}
+>This fellowship addresses that challenge.}

 \subsection{Technical Consequence}

 \slides{* Classical systems design assumes *decomposability*.
-* Decomposability is no longer a given}
+* Data-driven systems interfere with decomponsability.}

 \newslide{Technical Consequence}